RN-BSN Transfer Student Melissa Mason Shares her Chamberlain Experience

 Being an educator herself, Mason is the Unit Based Educator of an inpatient pediatric oncology floor at a New Mexico hospital, she noted that she’s found much of the information she’s learned to directly correlate in her personal practice as well.

-Chamberlain has a military program, another feature which caught Mason’s eye and which she discussed at length with Jeff Grimes, MBA, MSgt USAF (ret) an executive military enrollment specialist.
+Chamberlain has a military program, another feature that caught Mason’s eye and which she discussed at length with Jeff Grimes, MBA, MSgt USAF (ret) an executive military enrollment specialist.
 Mason’s husband served in the Air Force for seven years as a helicopter crew chief.
 His service was cut short when he was badly injured after a fall from his aircraft that brought him home 80% disabled.

 “Military benefits were one of the first things that Jeff discussed with me,” said Mason.
 “I receive a 27% tuition savings and my application fee was waived.
 I also receive tuition deferment that allows me to get my tuition reimbursement from the hospital I work for before I make a payment.”